 - You can try growing Tomatoes, Potatoes, Oregano, Cucumbers, Chives, Rosemary, Mint, Thyme, etc. as they are deer’s least favorite plants.

 Fencing is an effective method of keeping them away.
-You can use wired fence, wooden fences and even solid hedges to protect your garden.
+You can use a wired fence, wooden fences, and even solid hedges to protect your garden.
 The fencing should be at least 6 feet high or more so that the deer can’t jump over it.